The Experiences You Can’t Miss On A First Trip To Paris

 A quaint passageway filled with restaurants

-A huge proportion of eateries, especially those with prime real estate on street corners will serve up traditional French fare.
-Some offer non-stop service from morning until night, whereas some upscale options will close for a few hours between lunch and dinner.
-Always check the hours of operation before visiting any restaurant.
-And in peak months you should reserve a table when possible.
+Some cafes offer non-stop service from morning until night, whereas other more upscale places will close for a few hours between lunch and dinner.
+Always check the hours of operation before visiting any restaurant, and in peak tourist months you should always reserve a table when possible.

 Here are some of the most iconic places to eat in Paris:

-Travel Tip: One of the bad things about sitting in a Parisian café is the cigarette smoke.
+Travel Tip: The major downside to sitting in a Parisian café is cigarette smoke.
 If you’re a non-smoker like us, this is the one thing we just can’t get on board with.
-If you want to avoid most of the smoke, pick a seat inside because all of the smokers will sit outside on the patio.
+If you want to avoid most of the smoke, pick a seat inside because all the smokers will sit outside on the patio.

-The French are known for their wine and pastries, so Paris is naturally one of the best places to learn about these delicious delights.
-We’ve taken both a wine tasting class and a macaroon making class in Paris and we can highly recommend both.
-There are lots of companies offering similar tours, so it’s best to read the detailed descriptions and the reviews.
+We’ve taken both a wine tasting class and a macaron making class in Paris, and we can highly recommend both.
+There are lots of companies offering similar tours, so it’s best to read the detailed descriptions and reviews.
 Here are the classes we took:

 Tourist enjoying a glass of wine on a tour through the Les Caves du Louvre